-This was an enjoyable movie as I didn’t have much expectations going into this film.
-It didn’t blow me away, but I was surprised how much it didn’t follow prior movies in this series like Man of Steel in terms of origin story.
+This was an enjoyable movie as I didn’t have many expectations going into this film.
+It didn’t blow me away, but I was surprised how much it didn’t follow prior movies in this series like Man of Steel in terms of an origin story.
 It finally feels like DC is starting to get into a groove of at least creating their own good comic book movie universe.
-They don’t have to have this deep symbolism and complex morality that Man of Steel and Batman vs Superman: Dawn of Justice had.
+They don’t have to have this deep symbolism and complex morality that Man of Steel and Batman vs. Superman: Dawn of Justice had.
 It followed in Wonder Woman’s tracks of someone who just wants to do good and right.
 That is what a comic book movie universe starting out should be, at least when you start out when introducing new heroic characters to an audience that is unfamiliar with them.
-This is the sixth movie in this DCEU universe and hopefully this trend can continue until the audience for these movies rebuilds and then maybe try for the symbolism and deeper meaning later.
+This is the sixth movie in this DCEU universe, and hopefully, this trend can continue until the audience for these movies rebuilds and then maybe try for the symbolism and more profound meaning later.

 I did find the cast to have surprised me a bit.
-Not that they were good or bad, but that they were in this movie to begin with.
-Jason Momoa was always one of the better choices to play Aquaman I thought since they casted him.
+Not that the cast was good or bad, but the actors were in this movie, to begin with.
+Jason Momoa was always one of the better choices to play Aquaman I thought since they cast him.
 If you’re going to have an underwater hero, why not have an actor that has a tropical look to portray him.
 Amber Heard is Mera, Aquaman’s love interest and Daughter of King Nereus.
-She is supposed to be Orm’s future wife and queen, but she along with Vulko, Orr’s advisor in Atlantis are planning against him and trying to bring Aquaman to Atlantis as the rightful king.
+She is supposed to be Orm’s future wife and queen, but she along with Vulko, Orr’s advisor in Atlantis are planning against him and trying to bring Aquaman to Atlantis as the rightful King.
 Her and Aquaman played off each other nicely.
 The contrast that they both had made the “fish out of water” story that they both had work.
 Whether it’s Aquaman trying to understand Atlantis, the underwater city world that shunned him for being a half human/half Atlantan, or Mera, wondering why Aquaman wants to stay in the surface and keeps rejecting the title of King and help the Atlantans.
 The ways they were both lost and then came to understand where each other was coming from was entertaining.
 It also made the sort of forced “love story” of them coming together at the end work.

-One of the movie impressive aspects of the movie was the sound department.
+One of the movie impressive aspects of the film was the sound department.
 One of Aquaman’s more known powers is the telepathic ability to communicate with sea life.
 While I didn’t get the high pitched sonar sound that I’m similar with from the Superfriends cartoons, I liked the lower sonar waves sound.
-I loved the underwater echo that was made whenever characters spoke underwater.
-It gave more of an emphasis of the differences in the underwater world.
+I loved the underwater echo that was made whenever the characters spoke underwater.
+It gave more of an emphasis on the differences in the underwater world.
 The music had made the movie feel more fantasy than it did like a superhero genre.
 It didn’t take away from the superhero movie tone.
-Itssimilar to the way that Thor: Ragnorak soundtrack and may have made the film better.
+It’s similar to the way that Thor: Ragnorak soundtrack and may have made the film better.

 While the fights that Orm and Aquaman had in the movie ran a bit too long, the rest of the battles and fight sequences were fun.
 My favorite was the fight Between Black Manta and Aquaman in Italy.
 The way that it switched between Aquaman/Manta and Mera/Elite guards and showcased the fight/chase they were in was really cool.

-Of course this movie isn’t without flaws.
-I can agree that the movie is long, but at the same time, it had to be.
-I think that this movie could have been better as a two part story of Aquaman becoming King of Atlantis.
+Of course, this movie isn’t without flaws.
+I can agree that the film is long, but at the same time, it had to be.
+I think that this movie could have been better as a two-part story of Aquaman becoming King of Atlantis.
 But given that this movie was in development since 2014 and had many script problems, maybe trying to do such a story might have been risky since the DC movie universe was in a bit of jeopardy of being canceled.

-If this was a two part movie, it could have fleshed out more of the seven kingdoms of Atlantis this way instead of somehow rushing out characters and places that weren’t memorable.
-A two part story would even gone into more backstory of more of the major characters and given some more solid motivation of Orm’s reasoning to take over the surface world other than for superiority.
+If this was a two-part movie, it could have fleshed out more of the seven kingdoms of Atlantis.
+This way instead of somehow rushing out characters and places that weren’t memorable.
+A two-part story would even go into more backstory of more of the significant roles and given some more solid motivation of Orm’s reasoning to take over the surface world other than for superiority.
 I was also confused for the first half hour of when the main story of this movie took place.
-I thought that this was before the events of Justice League, until Mera mentions how he helped in defeating Steppenwolf, the villain from that movie.
-Title cards were constantly put up for this movie showing locations, they should be at least had something that said, “one year after the Invasion of Steppenwolf” or something like that.
-There was also too many jumps in time and story that almost lost me once or twice.
+I thought that this was before the events of Justice League until Mera mentions how he helped in defeating Steppenwolf, the villain from that movie.
+Title cards were put continuously up for this movie showing locations, they should be at least had something that said, “one year after the Invasion of Steppenwolf” or something like that.
+There were also too many jumps in time and story that almost lost me once or twice.

-One of the more over obvious foreshadowing in the story, was Altanna.
-Atlanna though to be died after Orm’s father, had her sacrificed to the Trench, a legion of amphibious monsters, for leaving and having a child on the surface world.
+One of the more over obvious foreshadowing in the story was Altanna.
+Atlanna though to have died after Orm’s father, had her sacrificed to the Trench, a legion of amphibious monsters, for leaving and having a child on the surface world.
 The constant mentioning of her “death” was a fairly obvious clue that we would be seeing her again.
-Again if this was a two part story, I think that this would have been a good twist, given that the time the movies would be spread out, would have caused me to forget about the mentions of Altanna being sacrificed.
+Again if this was a two-part story, I think that this would have been a good twist, given that the time the movies would be spread out, would have caused me to forget about the mentions of Altanna being sacrificed.